BIGJRA/BIGJRA.github.io/rejuv.md

 in this newly opened spot to catch **Feebas!**

 Next, fly to Kakori, and head down to the depths of the gym.
-Using strength in the backroom, you’ll get *TM106 Irritation.*
+Using strength in the backroom, you'll get *TM106 Irritation.*

-In Terajuma Jungle, If you’ve picked up the T.M.’s for Hail, Sunny Day, and Rain Dance, show them to the guy in front of the weather institute to get the *Castform Crest* and *TM128 Weather Ball.*
+In Terajuma Jungle, If you've picked up the T.M.'s for Hail, Sunny Day, and Rain Dance, show them to the guy in front of the weather institute to get the *Castform Crest* and *TM128 Weather Ball.*